Change Request Policy

 - Modifying the Open Commitment of a PO

-- Distribution of funds between chartfields associated with a PO and establishment of new chartfields associated with a PO (financial Change Order)
+- Distribution of funds between chartfields associated with a PO and establishment of new chartfields associated with a PO (financial Change Request)

 - Reconcile PO value to payment (only when such reconciliation is consistent with the original scope of work and/or request)